ESPs (Email Service Providers) can be excellent sources for segmented user traffic.

 If you haven’t already done so, make sure you have configured your app to support deep linking with OneLink.

-After configuring your click tracking domain to support Universal Links as described previously, you will need to set up your app to deep link and resolve that Universal Link.
+After configuring your click recording domain to support Universal Links as described previously, you will need to set up your app to deep link and resolve that Universal Link.

-- Associate the click tracking domain in Xcode:
+- Associate the click recording domain in Xcode:

-- Provide the click tracking domain to the SDK API
+- Provide the click recording domain to the SDK API

 setResolveDeepLinkURLs.
 This API needs to be called before SDK initialization.
 For more information please refer to SDK documentation here.